 One IoT solution that addresses both safety and compliance concerns is the onboard Electronic Logging Device (ELD).
-As of January 1, 2023, officially certified* devices are required to replace paper logs.
+As of January 1, 2023, officially certified* devices were required to replace paper logs.
 Here are five ways that IoT is helping fleet companies improve safety, simplify compliance and control costs.

 1. Hours of service tracking with ELDs

 Connected technologies such as ELDs enable companies operating fleets to automatically track a driver’s hours of service (HoS), ensuring that a driver remains compliant and is not on the road longer than they should be.
 This is particularly important as regulations can differ by country, province and state.

 2. Driver performance monitoring

 Understanding how drivers react to conditions on the road can prevent or mitigate accidents before they happen.
 Driver behaviour monitoring systems enable companies to automatically capture data about driver performance and trigger alerts about driver behaviour such as speeding, rapid acceleration, abrupt braking, sharp cornering and seatbelt use.

 In-cabin interactive alerts as well as video-based event recording and coaching give businesses the tools to help modify behaviour and improve the way drivers operate their vehicles.